AdityaSah2030/Web-Journal/README.md

 ---

-# Web Applications 🌐📝
+# Web Journal 🌐📝
 _A Web App Built with Django_

 Welcome to the **Web Application** project!
 This application is a simple and intuitive journal platform where users can record and track their learning progress.
-With account creation, secure logins, and a streamlined interface, users can document their journey across various topics.
+Users can document their journey across various topics with account creation, secure logins, and a streamlined interface.

 ---